Last updated: 21st November 2020

 The district is also full of Cos-Play stores, if you want to dress up as your favourite comic book hero, you can get anything you need from Akihabara, wigs, uniforms and even axes and swords to complete your costume.

 Maid Cafes are prevalent here, so what’s a maid cafe?
 Well its difficult to describe, you must have seen photos the Japanese women dressing up like saucy school girls well they do in these cafes and the girls are waitresses.
 No they aren’t selling sex, I know it’s difficult to believe, but they are very chatty and are there to make your time in the cafe as enjoyable as possible by chatting to you.
-I think they are like a modern version of Geisha, if fact having had an evening with a Geisha we now understand what they do more.
+We think they are like a modern version of Geisha, if fact having had an evening with a Geisha we now understand what they do more.

 Yanaka for Traditional Tokyo